scitt-community/scitt-api-emulator/README.md

-# SCITT API interoperability client
+# SCITT API Interoperability Client

 This repository contains the source code for the SCITT API interoperability client and sample emulator.

 It is meant to allow experimenting with [SCITT](https://datatracker.ietf.org/wg/scitt/about/) APIs and formats and proving interoperability of implementations.

 Note the SCITT standards are not yet fully published and are subject to change.
 This repository aims to keep up with changes to the WG output as faithfully as possible but in the event of inconsistencies between this and the IETF WG documents, the IETF documents are primary.